Bridgwater: Religious sites

-Among several places of worship the chief is the Church of St Mary; this has a north porch and windows dating from the 14th century, besides a 170 ft slender spire; but it has been much altered by restoration.
+The main church in Bridgwater is the Church of St Mary in the town centre.
+It has a north porch and windows dating from the 14th century and a distinctive 170 ft slender spire; but it has been much altered by restoration.
 It possesses a fine painted reredos, and has been designated by English Heritage as a grade I listed building.
 There is also Christ Church Unitarian Chapel on Dampiet Street, built in 1688, it still retains many of its original features from 1688 and its remodeling in 1788.
-It has been designated by English Heritage as a grade II* listed building.
+It has been designated as a grade II* listed building.

-The Church of St John the Baptist in Blake Place was built by the Revd.
-John More Capes and designed by John Brown in 1843.
-Elim Pentecostal Church on Church Street was a public house after being used as a church and is now a shop.
-There is a Salvation Army Citadel located in Moorland Road, on the Sydenham Estate and St Joseph's Roman Catholic in Binford Place.
+The Church of St John the Baptist in Blake Place, Eastover, was designed by John Brown and built by John More Capes in 1843.
+There is a Salvation Army Citadel located in Moorland Road on the Sydenham Estate, and St Joseph's Roman Catholic in Binford Place.

-Classes in Buddhism and meditation were held in the Quaker Meeting House on Friarn Street.
-In 2014 the building was put up for auction and purchased by local Muslims to become Bridgwater Islamic Centre.
+The Quaker Meeting House on Friarn Street was sold in 2014 to become the Bridgwater Islamic Centre.
+The Elim Pentecostal Church on Church Street became a public house after being used as a church and is now a shop.